priyank-purohit/PostGUI/README.md

 ## Introduction

 PostGUI is a React web application that serves as a front-end to any PostgreSQL database using the PostgREST automatic API tool.
-PostGUI can automatically adapt any Postgres database to provide an overview of the database schema, a query builder to build a SQL query, and a login system to control access to the database contents.
-This was a University of Toronto Masters project intended to be a framework for sharing and making data more accessible.
+PostGUI can automatically adapt any PostgreSQL database to provide an overview of the schema, a visual query builder to execute a SQL query, and a login system to control access to the data.
+The entire framework can run on a personal computer, or on a web server (for data sharing over the internet).

-Pre-requisite to deploying this framework is having a PostgreSQL database.
-Configuration of PostgREST and PostGUI can then be done in a matter of minutes.
-The PostGUI configuration file (at /data/config.json) in this repository demonstrates how to customize the PostGUI front-end for a [sample PostgreSQL database](http://www.postgresqltutorial.com/postgresql-sample-database/).
-PostgREST configuration is provided below, along with some suggestions on PostgreSQL database schema design for optimal experience.
+This is a Masters project intended to be a web-based framework for data sharing and making data more accessible to non-computer programmers.
+Originally intended for biology community, the generic approach towards data has made this framework into a simple alternative to creating a new custom web application each time data set(s) need to be shared.
+These web applications are usually non-adaptive and require significant changes if the data source changes.

-To get help with use cases/feasibility or anything else, please make a new issue on this GitHub repository.
-This data sharing framework relies on popular open-source works such as: [Material UI](https://material.io/), [PostgREST](http://postgrest.org), [JS Query Builder](https://querybuilder.js.org/), etc.
+A PostgreSQL database is a pre-requisite to setting up this framework - specific tips on database schema design are provided in the Installation section.
+Configuration of PostgREST and PostGUI can be done in a matter of minutes.
+The PostGUI configuration file (at `/data/config.json`) in this repository demonstrates how to customize the front-end for a [sample PostgreSQL database](http://www.postgresqltutorial.com/postgresql-sample-database/).
+PostgREST configuration is provided, along with some suggestions on PostgreSQL database schema design for optimal experience.

 <p align="center">